May 14, 2026

 3. Google Docs Voice Typing

-Google Docs voice typing offers built-in speech-to-text functionality directly within Google Docs using the browser's speech recognition engine.
+Google Docs Voice Typing offers built-in speech-to-text functionality within Google Docs using Google's browser-based speech recognition technology.
 This free solution provides basic speech-to-text functionality without requiring additional software installation.

 The feature supports basic punctuation commands and works across supported browsers.
 You activate it through the Tools menu and start speaking immediately.